Daniel Maclise: Career

 Maclise's vast painting of The Marriage of Strongbow and Aoife (1854) hangs in the National Gallery of Ireland, Dublin.
 It portrays the marriage of the main Norman conqueror of Ireland "Strongbow" to the daughter of his Gaelic ally.
+The painting is said to relate Maclise's nationalist feelings and his knowledge of ancient, Irish, civilization.

 By the grand staircase of Halifax Town Hall, which was completed in 1863, there is a wall painting by Maclise.

 The intense application which he gave to these great historic works, and various circumstances connected with the commission, had a serious effect on the artist's health.
 He began to shun the company in which he formerly delighted, his old buoyancy of spirits was gone, and when, in 1865, the presidency of the Royal Academy was offered to him he declined the honour.
 He died of acute pneumonia on 25 April 1870 at his home 4 Cheyne Walk, Chelsea.

-His works are distinguished by powerful intellectual and imaginative qualities, but, in the opinion of Monkhouse, a late Victorian critic, somewhat marred by harsh and dull colouring, by metallic hardness of surface and texture, and by frequent touches of the theatrical in the action and attitudes of the figures.
+His works are distinguished by powerful intellectual and imaginative qualities, but, in the opinion of William Monkhouse, a late Victorian critic, somewhat marred by harsh and dull colouring, by metallic hardness of surface and texture, and by frequent touches of the theatrical in the action and attitudes of the figures.
 His fame rests most securely on his two greatest works at Westminster.

 A memoir of Maclise, by his friend William Justin O'Driscoll, was published in 1871.